pymupdf/PyMuPDF-Optional-Material/docs/vars.rst

 Annotation Line End Styles
 ----------------------------
 The following descriptions are taken from the Adobe manual TABLE 8.27 on page 630.
+The respective visualizations are either dynamically done by PDF viewers or explicitely hardcoded by the PDF generator software.

 .. py:data:: ANNOT_LE_None